-This paper has fleshed out some of the ideas in Ritchie(2007) about how to combine security, consistency and efficiency in a practical SDDC system.
+This paper has fleshed out some of the ideas in Ritchie(2007) about how to combine security, consistency and efficiency in a practical SDC system.
 The examples here have demonstrated how a relative transparent assessment method can be applied to classes of output.

-Many of the ideas here are already implicit in the SDDC manuals produced by NSIs; to some extent, the key purpose of this paper is to stimulate the development of a common framework for evaluating SDDC approaches.
-In the light of ongoing developments in creating RDC standards, it is intended that this approach be a step forward towards giving research outputs a 'risk rating', with the advantages that would give for establishing greater co-operation and transparency in RDC design.
+Many of the ideas here are already implicit in the SDC manuals produced by NSIs; to some extent, the key purpose of this paper is to provide an common framework for evaluating SDC approaches.
+In the light of ongoing developments in creating international standards, it is intended that this approach be a step forward towards giving research outputs a 'risk rating', with the advantages that would give for establishing greater cross-country co-operation and transparency.